 It can live outdoors and will infest dead wood on a living tree.
 Outside it prefers hardwoods such as oak and fruit trees; indoors it prefers soft woods such as are used in floors and rafters.
 Infestation normally occurs when furniture from an infested house is moved into an non-infested house.

-On the left is Stegobium paniceum, the biscuit beetle, also known as the drugstore beetle and the bread beetle.
+Above is Stegobium paniceum, the biscuit beetle, also known as the drugstore beetle and the bread beetle.
 It is also in the Anobiidae family.
 It attacks stored food and is found world wide, though indoors only in colder climates.

 The adult length is 2.2 - 3.5 mm, and it is brown or reddish brown with rows of fine hairs down the elytra (wing cases).
 Females can lay up to 75 eggs on food or in food debris.
 The adults live up to two months, and the entire lifecycle takes between 2 - 7 months depending largely on the temperature.